David-Mastalski/DevLinks/README.md

 </p>

 LinkSharingApp is a simple application for shortening and sharing links conveniently.
 It provides an easy way to share long URLs in a more user-friendly manner.

+## User-Friendly Interface
+- _A clean and intuitive interface for a seamless user experience_